sybrenstuvel/python-rsa/doc/intro.rst

 was no functionality for working with byte sequences (such as files) yet.

-..
-TODO:: write more history
+.. todo:: write more history